Chapter 4: Knowledge Modeling and Probabilistic Reasoning

-This chapter presents a workflow for encoding expert knowledge and subsequently performing omnidirectional probabilistic inference in the context of a real-world reasoning problem.
-While Chapter 1 provided a general motivation for using Bayesian networks as an analytics framework, this chapter highlights the perhaps unexpected relevance of Bayesian networks for reasoning in everyday life.
-The example proves that “common-sense” reasoning can be rather tricky.
-On the other hand, encoding “common-sense knowledge” in a Bayesian network turns out to be uncomplicated.
-We want to demonstrate that reasoning with Bayesian networks can be as straightforward as doing arithmetic with a spreadsheet.
+This chapter introduces a practical workflow for encoding expert knowledge and conducting omnidirectional probabilistic inference in the context of a real-world reasoning problem.
+While Chapter 1 outlined the general motivation for using Bayesian networks as an analytical framework, this chapter emphasizes their often overlooked relevance for modeling everyday reasoning.
+The example illustrates that what we perceive as common sense reasoning can, in fact, be quite complex.
+Yet representing such knowledge in a Bayesian network proves to be remarkably straightforward.
+Our goal is to show that reasoning with Bayesian networks can be as intuitive and accessible as performing calculations in a spreadsheet.

 Background & Motivation